tadjik1/frontend-task/README.md

 # SO1 Frontend Task

-In this task your goal is to build a simple interface that displays marketing campaigns in convenient way.
-Application contains 2 pages: Home and Campaign.
+In this task, your goal is to build a simple interface that displays marketing campaigns.
+The application contains 2 pages: Home and Campaign.

 ## Home page
-Home page displays table that contains all campaigns in this form:
+Home page displays a table that contains all campaigns in this form:

 | name       | budget | products |
 |------------|--------|----------|